 The SingularityNET Marketplace provides an easy way for people to browse available AI services and interact with them via a web interface.

 The SingularityNET marketplace is a decentralized application (DApp) and provides a front-end for exploring available AI services and interacting with them through a web-UI.
-It also handles payment for services (through MetaMask integration) and service ratings.
+It also handles payment for services (through MetaMask) and service ratings.
 The DApp

 - reads data from the on-chain Registry and pairs it with off-chain metadata, allowing AI

 - integrates the SingularityNET curation service, displaying from the Registry only those

 services that have been vetted and whose owners have undergone due diligence and

 signed legal agreements that protect user privacy and data;

 - allows AI services to display custom UI components for user interactions (gathering

 - integrates with Multi-Party Escrow, enabling the user to pay for service usage;